 Playa Norte is on Isla Mujeres.
 Here you will find calm, turquoise waters and soft white sand making it ideal for sunning, swimming and snorkeling.
 Playa Norte (North Beach) is considered one of the best beaches in the Caribbean and it deserves the honor.
 The soft white sand, palm trees and water so blue the sky looks pale, make it the perfect place to relax and unwind from the rigors of life.
 There is almost no current and you can wade out very far with the water still only coming to your waist.
 In front of the hotels on Playa Norte there are beach bars offer lounge chairs and umbrellas (for a fee) with waiter service on the sand.
 You can also rent water toys, kayaks and snorkeling gear.

 The climate is tropical, with year-round hot, humid weather.
 Peak season is during the winter months when temperatures are cooler.
 Summer temperatures are sweltering, with blazing sun and highs well over 90 °F, although summer visitors (from mid-May through September) have the opportunity to see whale sharks which gather in nearby waters in groups that can contain up to 400 sharks.
-For more information on the Mexican Riviera and it’s beaches, visit Mexican Riviera Beaches.
+For more information on the Mexican Riviera and it's beaches, visit Mexican Riviera Beaches.
+Start planning your vacation today with our Isla Mujeres Vacations Guide.

 Cozumel's clear turquoise waters and powdery sands bring travelers by the hundreds from cold winter climates to this wonderful island off the Yucatán Peninsula.
 Cruise ships are a constant feature of Cozumel's coastal views, and the atmosphere on this charming island is often interrupted by tourist chatter.
 In fact, Cozumel's charms are so effective that the shopping plazas along the waterfront stay congested much of the year.